hmuhajab/Geographic-Saudi-Arabia-Project/README.md

    - **Statistics**:
      - Number of entities with a `"within"` field: **44,136**
      - Number of entities without a `"within"` field: **80,938**
-3. **Calculating the S2Grid**:
-   - **S2 Geometry System**: The S2 system converts latitude and longitude coordinates into a hierarchical grid of cells on the Earth's surface.
-   - **Level 13 Resolution**:
-     - **Level 10**: Cells cover about 200 square kilometers.
-     - **Level 13**: Cells cover about 25 square kilometers, providing a fine-grained resolution ideal for capturing significant features within populated places in Saudi Arabia.
-     - **Application**: The Level 13 resolution is chosen to fit the requirement of representing the populated place.
-     - **Output File**: All the previously extracted attributes, along with the newly calculated s2_cell_id and s2_cell_token, are saved into `found_SaudiArabia_OSM_with_neighbours_updated.json`.

 4. **Calculating Proximity and Visualizing Data**: